SciProgCentre/kmath/README.md

 <hr/>

 * ### [kmath-memory](kmath-memory)
-> An API and basic implementation for arranging objects in a continous memory block.
+> An API and basic implementation for arranging objects in a continuous memory block.
 >
 > **Maturity**: DEVELOPMENT
 <hr/>

 * ### [kmath-nd4j](kmath-nd4j)
-> ND4J NDStructure implementation and according NDAlgebra classes
+>
 >
 > **Maturity**: EXPERIMENTAL
 >